-() The min and max timing stated have been found by simulating many thousands calculations.
-However, the min and max limits are approximate only.
+() The min and max timing cycles are approximate only.
+The enhanced 14 bit core will use fewer cycles and less code.
 All timing is measured in instruction cycles.
 When using a 4 MHz oscillator, one instruction cycle is 1 microsecond.